Mark Mitchell (actor)

-Mark Mitchell (born 29 September 1954) is an Australian actor, comedian and contemporary artist, best known for his roles in the sketch comedy series The Comedy Company, most especially his character of Greek Australian green grocer Con the Fruiterer, as well as his role in Round the Twist as greedy real estate agent Mr. Gribble.
+Mark Mitchell (born 29 September 1954) is an Australian actor, comedian and contemporary artist, best known for his roles in the sketch comedy series The Comedy Company, most especially his character of Greek Australian greengrocer Con the Fruiterer, as well as his role in Round the Twist as greedy real estate agent Mr. Gribble.

 Early life and education

 Mark Mitchell was born in Melbourne, Victoria.

 He studied at the University of Melbourne in English and graduated with a Bachelor of Arts (BA) and then attended Rusden College (now part of Deakin University). completing a Diploma of Education.

 Career

-Mitchell prior to his showbiz and acting career, taught English at a secondary school for five years before becoming an advertising copy-writer prior.
+Prior to his showbiz and acting career, Mitchell taught English at a secondary school for five years before becoming an advertising copy-writer prior.

-He started in entertainment as staring in the pioneering sketch comedy show The Eleventh Hour, a predecessor to hit sketch show The Comedy Company.
+He started in entertainment by starring in the pioneering sketch comedy show The Eleventh Hour, a predecessor to hit sketch show The Comedy Company.

-He portrayed numerous characters on the show, but was best known for his comic character of bumbling green grocer 'Con the Fruiterer', Mitchell stated he created after him being served by two Greek Australian stall holders at the Glenferrie Markets in 1984.
+He portrayed numerous characters on the show, but was best known for his comic character of bumbling greengrocer 'Con the Fruiterer'.
+Mitchell stated he created Con after being served by two Greek Australian stall holders at the Glenferrie Markets in 1984.
 The character became known nationally from regular appearances in The Comedy Company, for which he also created the character of Con's wife, Marika.

 Mitchell has made many guest appearances on Australian television series such as SeaChange, Neighbours, Something in the Air, Blue Heelers, Prisoner, Special Squad, Willing and Abel, Dogwoman and Upper Middle Bogan.

 He also starred in children's television programs Round the Twist as greedy real estate agent Mr. Gribble as well as Lift Off and The Genie From Down Under.

 He played the part of Chief Quimby in the 2003 film Inspector Gadget 2.
 He has also lent his voice to the children's animated series Li'l Elvis Jones and the Truckstoppers and The Flamin' Thongs.

 Mitchell voices commercial radio advertising campaigns, playing a dim-witted fool who interviews various people about radio advertising, with amusing consequences resulting from his character's lack of understanding the interviewees.

 He portrayed fictional museum exhibit figure 'Max Muck' for some of the video reel and photos used and depicted in the exhibit "The Muck Bunker Constipation Experience" at Scienceworks Museum in Melbourne, housed in the Spotswood Pumping Station.

 He has had supporting lead roles in various US movies made in Australia including The Munsters' Scary Little Christmas and The Strange Story of Sante and Kenny Kimes, and voiced the character of 'Buck Cluck' for the Australian release of Chicken Little.
 He has also portrayed David Lange in the 1994 New Zealand miniseries Fallout.